Jansencky/algorithms/DOCUMENTATION.md

 ### Evaluation

 1. How detailed is your coverage measurement?
+   While the coverage for maze_search is mostly accurate, the two for loop for constructing the is_visited array is not covered as the height and weight must be integers and thus will always be passed.
 2. What are the limitations of your own tool?

 3. Are the results of your tool consistent with existing coverage tools?
+   The result of my tool is sonsistent with existing coverage tools, as both has recorded 2 misses, to check the function below.
+   '''bash
+   maze[initial_x][initial_y] == BLOCKED:
+   '''

 ## Coverage improvement
 Show the comments that describe the requirements for the coverage.
 Report of old coverage: [link]
 Report of new coverage: [link]